powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/core-problem-filler.md

 The value $\frac{2}{3}$ has been chosen to force the linear problem convergence while allowing the RA to go back to its initial solution if needed.

-### Injection balance constraint
+### Costly only - Injection balance constraint

-The network must remain balanced in terms of production and consumption after injection variations:
+The network must remain balanced in terms of production and consumption after injection variations (redispatching):

 $$\sum_{r \in \mathcal{IRA}(s)} \left ( \Delta^{+} (r, s) - \Delta^{-} (r, s) \right ) \times \sum_{d \in \mathcal{DK(r)}} d = 0, \forall s$$

-## Contribution to the objective function
+## Contribution of these constraints to the objective function

 ### Margin optimization